skywalkerzhai/weizhai.github.io/_pages/about.md

 <br/><br/>
 Email: weizhai@hkbu.edu.hk
 <br/><br/>
-Beginning August 2022, Wei will join the School of Architecture and Planning at University of Texas as San Antonio.
+Beginning August 2022, Wei will join the School of Architecture and Planning at the University of Texas as San Antonio (UTSA).

 Education
 ======